Susumu Ohno, Ph.D., D.V.M.

 In 1952, City of Hope and the UCLA medical school combined forces to launch a joint research effort at City of Hope’s Duarte, California, campus.
 Known as the Cancer Research Institute, the fledging operation quickly attracted progressive scientists such as Kinosita, who had worked at UCLA and came to City of Hope to lead research efforts.

 Kinosita’s impact was swiftly felt.
 In fact, a small basic research unit that he started in 1952 has since grown and earned international renown.
-It became the City of Hope Beckman Research Center in 1982.
+It became the City of Hope Beckman Research Center

 As head of the Cancer Research Institute in 1952, Kinosita recruited a young researcher, Susumu Ohno, who was born to Japanese parents in Korea.
 Ohno was a young postdoctoral fellow at the time, but his research would also make waves in the scientific community.